How can I better understand sentence structures?

 In short, independent clauses are those which may stand alone as a complete and grammatical sentence.
 Dependent clauses, on the other hand, rely on another clause for that sentence to be considered complete.
 To better understand this, consider the table below which separates the previous five-clause example sentence into its dependent and independent clause types:

 The dependent clauses in the table above cannot stand as complete sentences because they are unfinished thoughts that begin with subordinate conjunctions.
 Conversely, the expressions ‘I eat it every day’ and ‘my doctor told me’ can stand alone as (1) complete thoughts, (2) independent clauses, and (3) grammatical sentences.
 These expressions demonstrate the difference between independent and dependent clauses and show how independent clauses may also be sentences.

 What’s also noticeable in the previous example is how a combination of conjunctions and punctuation is used to join many clauses into one complete sentence.
 As is shown in the table below, conjunctions can be split into two major types: coordinating and subordinating conjunctions.
 These conjunctions may be used to either coordinate (join) two independent clauses or to subordinate (embed) dependent clauses within other clauses in a sentence:

 Particular punctuation marks may also be used to join clauses to make a sentence, particularly commas (,), colons (:) and semi-colons (;), with full stops (.) being generally used to indicate when a sentence has been completed.

 Feature 5: Sentence Structures

 The final feature of sentences is that they may be categorised into four main types.
-Although exemplified below, these four sentence structures are explained comprehensively in this course on simple and compound sentences and in our short course on compound-complex sentences.
-Our course on sentence run-ons and fragments also deals with two common sentence-structure errors that students should learn to avoid.
+Although exemplified below, these four sentence structures are explained comprehensively in this reader on simple and compound sentences and in our short reader on compound-complex sentences.
+Our reader on sentence run-ons and fragments also deals with two common sentence-structure errors that students should learn to avoid.